This post was most recently updated on August 24th, 2022

 Getaway to Las Vegas?
 Ok I’ll be honest with you; it’s not my favorite destination.
-But I do know how to make the best of any travel opportunity, and I’m not going to let you down this time.
+But I do know how to make the best of any travel opportunity.
 I’ve been to Las Vegas many times and it’s usually about visiting or meeting family.
-Mostly because it’s halfway between San Diego, which I call home—and Utah, which is where my kids have been for several years.
-But this trip was to visit the Consumer Electronics Show where I accompanied my husband and did some research of my own.
+Mostly because it’s halfway between home and Utah, where my children live.
+But this trip was to visit the Consumer Electronics Show (CES) where I accompanied my husband and did some research of my own.

 We made this trip by car–it’s about a 4 ½ hour drive from San Diego to Las Vegas not exactly at posted speed limits.
 We like to use our driving/riding time to plan, check emails, listen to music, and watch Glide videos of the grandkids!
 And since gas prices have come down a LOT (only $2.29 per gallon at Costco), it was pretty inexpensive.
 Every time I make this trip, I try to find something of interest I can research as a possible future destination.
 This time, the road sign that said “Minneola Rd—Early Man Site” caught my attention.
 This is possibly the site of the oldest human occupation in the United States, and Dr. Leakey was the project manager of the archaeological site until his death in 1972.
 One of these days, I’ll make a stop and let you know if it’s worth visiting.
 On the drive, we lost about 15 minutes of time to typical slow traffic around Corona, CA on I-15.
 It’s nearly impossible to avoid, so if you’re making this trip, just plan on it.
 It’s still better than taking the 215 route.

 Back to CES.
 So, what’s all the hype about CES, anyway?
 And what does it have to do with travel?
-You probably already know what it is, but just in case you don’t, it’s a HUGE conglomeration of new electronic products plus roughly 170,000 people.
-You get to preview new products, as well as technologies that will shape the future.
+It’s a HUGE conglomeration of new electronic products plus roughly 170,000 people, attending to check out all the new ideas.
+You’ll get to preview new products, as well as technologies that will shape the future.
 You can attend if you have an industry-related affiliation, and mine happens to be a sign business, but I really wanted to check out any travel-related applications of electronics.

 So here are some of the things I viewed at the show this year: travel accessories that charge and power your personal devices, on-board flight entertainment by Panasonic, smart luggage, smart home monitoring, GPS tracking, and one of the most popular items—quadricopters for aerial photography.
 TravelBlue has some versatile world adapters, and I noticed that Travelocity has also branched out into travel accessories.